guill3m/guill3m/README.md

 # Hi 👋, my name is Guillem

-### 👨‍💻 I’m a Tech Lead, Web Developer, and Designer.
-With a predilection for front-end web development and a people-first approach.
-Passionate about design and technology.
+### 👨🏻‍💻 I’m an experienced Web Developer and Designer.
+With a predilection for front-end development and a human-first collaborative approach.
+Passionate about design, technology, and their convergence.

 <!--
 **guill3m/guill3m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.